ayushkumar0/ayushkumar0/README.md

 <h1 align="center">Hi 👋, I'm Ayush Kumar</h1>
 <h3>I am a passionate web developer who is proficient in HTML, CSS, and JavaScript.
-In addition to my web development skills, I'm also proficient in Java ☕️ and have a 5-star rating on HackerRank 🌟. <br> I'm excited to continue learning and growing my skills as a developer, and I'm always open to new opportunities and collaborations.
+In addition to my web development skills, I'm also proficient in Java ☕️ and have a 5-star rating on HackerRank 🌟. </h3>
+<h3>I'm excited to continue learning and growing my skills as a developer, and I'm always open to new opportunities and collaborations.
 Feel free to reach out and connect with me! 🤝</h3>

 - 🌱 I’m currently learning **I am currently expanding my skillset by learning back-end technologies such as Node.js, Express, and MongoDB.
 By the end of this week, I hope to have completed my back-end learning and move on to learning React ⚛️.**